eclipse-vertx/vert.x/core_manual_java.md

 #### Request Method

-The request object has a property `method` which is a string representing what HTTP method was requested.
-Possible values for `method` are: `GET`, `PUT`, `POST`, `DELETE`, `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`, `PATCH`.
+The request object has a method `method()` which returns a string representing what HTTP method was requested.
+Possible return values for `method()` are: `GET`, `PUT`, `POST`, `DELETE`, `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`, `PATCH`.

+#### Request Version

+The request object has a method `version()` which returns an enum representing the HTTP version.

 #### Request URI

-The request object has a property `uri` which contains the full URI (Uniform Resource Locator) of the request.
+The request object has a method `uri()` which returns the full URI (Uniform Resource Locator) of the request.
 For example, if the request URI was:

     /a/b/c/page.html?param1=abc&param2=xyz

-Then `request.uri` would contain the string `/a/b/c/page.html?param1=abc&param2=xyz`.
+Then `request.uri()` would return the string `/a/b/c/page.html?param1=abc&param2=xyz`.

 Request URIs can be relative or absolute (with a domain) depending on what the client sent.
-In many cases they will be relative.
+In most cases they will be relative.

 The request uri contains the value as defined in [Section 5.1.2 of the HTTP specification - Request-URI](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html)

 #### Request Path

-The request object has a property `path` which contains the path of the request.
+The request object has a method `path()` which returns the path of the request.
 For example, if the request URI was:

     a/b/c/page.html?param1=abc&param2=xyz

-Then `request.path` would contain the string `/a/b/c/page.html`
+Then `request.path()` would return the string `/a/b/c/page.html`

 #### Request Query

-The request object has a property `query` which contains the query of the request.
+The request object has a method `query()` which contains the query of the request.
 For example, if the request URI was:

     a/b/c/page.html?param1=abc&param2=xyz

-Then `request.query` would contain the string `param1=abc&param2=xyz`
+Then `request.query()` would return the string `param1=abc&param2=xyz`

 #### Request Headers

-A map of the request headers are available using the `headers()` method on the request object.
+The request headers are available using the `headers()` method on the request object.

-Note that the header keys are always lower-cased before being put in the `headers()` map.
+The returned object is an instance of `org.vertx.java.core.MultiMap`.
+A MultiMap allows multiple values for the same key, unlike a normal Map.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.